Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 The authors of~\cite{Guette2007-sybil} provide a detailed analysis of Sybil attack detection through analysis of physical layer properties.
-They assume that antennas, gains and transmission powers are fixed and known to all users of the \ac{cITS}.
-However, they allow attackers to modify their transmission power.
+They assume that antennas, gains and transmission powers are fixed and known to all users of the \ac{cITS} (except for the attackers').
 By applying signal models, they use the received signal strength to determine the approximate distance to the sender and apply this to verify the GPS position transmitted in each beacon message.
 They show the theoretically possible areas where an attacker can transmit to cause the receiver to observe the desired received signal strength, in order to correspond to the received signal strength.
 The authors also analyze the effect of using different antenna models (bi-directional and omni-directional) for the receiver.
 As the authors point out, they do not consider special propagation models or GPS errors.